ovravosinos/personal_website_Dec2022/content/authors/admin/_index.md

 highlight_name: false
 ---

 **About:** I am a PhD student in Economics at New York University.
-My research interests lie in the areas of microeconomic theory and experimental economics.
+My research interests lie in the areas of applied theory and experimental economics.
 {style="text-align: justify;"}